mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 ### Introduction to Data Modeling

-In this lesson, we'll discuss data modeling. *MongoDB* doesn't enforce how data is organized by default.
+In this lesson, we'll discuss *data modeling*. *MongoDB* doesn't enforce how data is organized by default.
 So how can we decide what structure to use to store our data?
-Where should we create sub-documents?
-And where should we use arrays of values?
-At which point should the data get its own collection?
+Where should we create *sub-documents*?
+And where should we use *arrays of values*?
+At which point should the data get its own *collection*?

 Making these decisions about the shape and structure of your data is called *data modeling*.
 > More specifically, *data modeling* is a way to organize fields in a document to support your application performance and querying capabilities.